How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Practice active listening Listening is as crucial as speaking during these kinds of conversations.
-You can take the lessons you’ve learned from these conversations and incorporate it into any future conversations you’ll probably be involved in.
+Practice active listening Listening is equally as important as communicating in these kinds of conversations.
+Take what you have learned away from these conversations and apply it to future negotiations that you’re likely to take part in.

 What is salary negotiation?